EuroPython/website/data/pages-content/speaker-info.md

 Please log in to pretalx via (https://program.europython.eu) using the email address you submitted your proposal with and select the talk title that you want to edit.
 Edit the abstract/ description and then click on the save button.

-### Q. I am a Speaker at EuroPython, will I receive a Speaker ticket?
+### Q. I am a speaker at EuroPython, will I receive a Speaker ticket?

-Yes, we will be releasing Speakers in the 4th week of June.
+Yes, we will be releasing speakers in the 4th week of June.
 You'll receive an email from our program team program@europython.eu

 For those of you who have purchased tickets before the schedule is announced and thus cannot use the speaker coupons, we will be refunding them upon request.